 Rockhurst University is dedicated to transforming lives and forming leaders.
 By adopting the Ignatian approach to teaching, a Rockhurst education is designed to help students grow and develop as a whole person – intellectually, professionally, ethically and spiritually.

 The Rockhurst core curriculum inspires students to think and communicate effectively and fosters a love of lifelong learning.
 Students are challenged to become critical thinkers and consider their impact on the world around them.
-This philosophy is reflected throughout the programs in all four academic divisions: the College of Arts and Sciences, the Helzberg School of Management, the School of Graduate and Professional Studies and Research College of Nursing.
+This philosophy is reflected throughout the programs in all four academic divisions: the College of Arts and Sciences, the Helzberg School of Management, the College of Health and Human Services and Research College of Nursing.